Dev Hynes: Writing and producing for other artists

 Hynes has written and contributed songs to a number of other acts.
 His arrangements and vocals have appeared on songs by the Chemical Brothers ("All Rights Reversed", from 2007's Grammy Award winning album We Are the Night), and Basement Jaxx, on their album Scars.

 Hynes has co-written and produced songs for Diana Vickers on Songs from the Tainted Cherry Tree, another No. 1 debutante on the UK Albums Chart.
 He has also produced and written songs for Theophilus London, including his second album, Vibes, released in 2014, and the 2011 EP, Lovers Holiday, which he also featured on.

 Hynes contributed music to the 2010 film MacGruber, including the duet "Rock My Body" with Saturday Night Live cast member Kristen Wiig.
 In late 2011, he produced Australian noise pop duo Bleeding Knees Club's debut album Nothing to Do, which was released on 2 March 2012.
 He co-wrote and co-produced Solange Knowles' 2012 EP True.

 Hynes has co-written the song "Everything Is Embarrassing" for Sky Ferreira.
 He worked with Britney Spears on her eighth album, Britney Jean; however, none of his songs made the final cut.

+Hynes worked with the then newly reformed original lineup of British R&B/pop group Sugababes—then performing as Mutya Keisha Siobhan—on their 2013 comeback single "Flatline".
+He also produced a remix of French group Phoenix's 2013 single "Entertainment", which featured vocals from Mutya Keisha Siobhan.

+Hynes co-produced Buscabulla´s first EP "EP I - EP" published in 2014.

 He co-wrote and co-produced Kylie Minogue's song "Crystallize", a charity single for One Note Against Cancer.